hmontenegro/biostar-recipes/docs/recipe-howto.md

 ## What is the GUI spec?

-It is a file in JSON (Javascript Object Notation).
+The GUI spec is a file in JSON (Javascript Object Notation).
+The GUI spec represents is data in  "dictionary" format.

-It represents a so called "dictionary" of data.

 ## What is the minimal GUI spec?